Related Party Transactions

 |Related Party Transactions||

-Following the Initial Closing of the 2014 Private Placement, which took place on April 11, 2014, the Placement Agent had a right to appoint one member of the Company’s board of directors for a two-year term (the “Aegis Nominee”).
+Following the initial closing of the 2014 private placement, which took place on April 11, 2014, the Placement Agent had a right to appoint one member of the Company’s board of directors for a two-year term (the “Aegis Nominee”).
 David Hochman was appointed as the Aegis Nominee.

-The Company entered into a non-exclusive financial advisory agreement with Aegis under which the Company paid Aegis $200,000 upon the execution of the agreement, which commenced on September 1, 2015 and expired on November 30, 2015.
+The Company entered into a non-exclusive financial advisory agreement with Aegis under which the Company paid Aegis $200,000 upon the execution of the agreement, which commenced on September 1, 2015 and expires on November 30, 2015.
 The Company also paid Aegis a warrant solicitation fee of $309,215 in connection with the exercise of warrants that were called and exercised in the third quarter of 2015.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.